Search the Health Library

 Research & Publications

 Dr. Witwer investigates extracellular vesicles and RNA in human disease, including HIV infection and inflammatory disease.
 Ribonucleic acid (RNA) molecules are found not only inside, but also outside of human cells in biological fluids such as blood plasma, urine, and cerebrospinal fluid.
-Although normally very labile, these molecules are protected from degradation by molecular shuttles including extracellular vesicles (EV).
-Rapidly expanding research programs over the last several years indicate that EV and their nucleic acid cargo may provide early warning of disease, contribute to the defense against disease, and serve as models for effective therapies.
-Dr. Witwer is also actively assessing the effects of diet on extracellular RNA as a potential therapeutic approach.
+Although quite labile, these molecules are protected from degradation by molecular shuttles including extracellular vesicles (EV).
+Rapidly expanding research programs over the last several years indicate that EVs and their nucleic acid cargo may provide early warning of disease, contribute to the defense against disease, and serve as models for effective therapies.
+Dr. Witwer is also interested in extracellular RNA as a potential therapeutic approach.

 - "Extracellular Vesicle-Mediated Immunomodulation in HIV Infection and Nicotine Abuse"